esnewman@mit.edu

 It has often been observed that verb phrases contain limited numbers and configurations of arguments.
 More specifically, verbs never select more than four arguments crosslinguistically, and having more than two DPs in a verb phrase usually requires extra functional structure (applicative heads, prepositions, etc.).
 These limits on verb phrases are somewhat surprising on the view that structure-building proceeds from instructions from the lexicon.
 If lexical items can vary in every imaginable way, why are their structural contexts so limited?
 I address this question by investigating the distribution of DP vs. non-DP phrases, as well as selected vs. unselected elements in the verbal domain.
 Some specific topics include obligatory adjuncts in middle constructions, profiles of c-selection, and the dative alternation.

 Tensed adjunct clauses often display different restrictions on their tense and tense interpretation compared to matrix and embedded clauses.
 I investigate these restrictions in temporal adjunct clauses such as before/after/when/since.
 These adjuncts provide a unique testing ground in which to investigate tense because they have tense-like properties themselves: they encode a temporal ordering between adjunct and matrix events.
-I show that the meanings of the adjunct heads sometimes conflict or are redundant with the meanings adjunct tense operators, which accounts for the unusual properties of adjunct tenses.
+I show that the meanings of the adjunct heads sometimes conflict or are redundant with the meanings of adjunct tense operators, which accounts for the unusual properties of adjunct tenses.

 Focus particles raise interesting questions about the acquisition process, given that their contribution is entirely not-at-issue.
 A child must therefore use indirect reasoning to understand the utility of these words, leading to questions about what constrains learning.
 What makes even additionally interesting, and useful for an acquisition study, is that its inferences interact with negation, despite being not-at-issue.
 This makes the profile of adult-like competence with even more finegrained than is typical for other presupposition triggers.